Clouder0/AnkiLink/README.md

 [![CodeFactor][codefactor-shield]][codefactor-url]

 # AnkiImporter

 ## Introduction

-AnkiImporter enables you to import Anki notes directly from your plain text files.
-It is simple, easy to use yet not that powerful.
+AnkiImporter enables you to import Anki notes directly from your markdown files.
+It is simple, easy to use yet that powerful.

 There are tons of Anki Importers in the world, while this one features minimalism.